Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - In four home games this year, Los Angeles has gone over the total twice.

-- Minnesota is 3-1 against the spread, and 1-3 overall, on the road.
+- In away games, Minnesota is 1-3 overall and 3-1 against the spread.

-- In four away games this year, Minnesota has gone over the total every time.
+- Minnesota has gone over the total in all four of their road games this year.

 Powered by Data Skrive.